spersico/spersico/README.md

 I'm Santiago, a full stack web developer 👨‍💻 from Argentina!.

 I like solving challenges and learning stuff 🤓.

-I've got experience in a bunch of things.
-Take a look at my [LinkedIn](https://www.linkedin.com/in/spersico/)!.
+Take a look at my [LinkedIn](https://www.linkedin.com/in/spersico/) if you want.

 I'm currently working in Pulse360 and Teracloud while finishing college 👨‍🎓.

-Wanna talk?
+Want to talk?
 You can PM me at [@spersico](https://twitter.com/home).